( How to break free from an overbearing and controlling mother)

 Are you caught in the role of the good daughter, good for mom, and bad for you?
 To find out, go here.

-Let me know about your controlling mother in the comments.
+Let me know about your overbearing and controlling mother in the comments.